OpenPrinting/pappl-retrofit/README.md

 ## ALREADY AVAILABLE PRINTER APPLICATIONS

-Please have a look at the [PostScript Printer Application](https://github.com/OpenPrinting/ps-printer-app), the [Ghostscript Printer Application](https://github.com/OpenPrinting/ghostscript-printer-app),
+Please also have a look at the [PostScript Printer Application](https://github.com/OpenPrinting/ps-printer-app), the [Ghostscript Printer Application](https://github.com/OpenPrinting/ghostscript-printer-app),